crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 	Here, $$\delta(x)$$ is a special function which equals 1 if $$x$$ is true, and 0 if $$x$$ is false.

 	You will implement a function `majority_vote_workers(mturk_res, votes)` that takes in mTurk result data read from the CSV file we give and the returned value from the previous `majority_vote(mturk_res)` function, return a list of two-element tuples in the format `(worker_id, quality)` sorted alphabetically by the worker_id.
+Please keep up to 3 decimal points for your computation.

 	In your `main` function, you should output the returned tuples into a 2-column CSV file called `output2.csv` with the same column names mentioned above.